MONETARY TRANSFERS AND ACCOMPANYING MEASURES

 Accompanying measures, information, training and communication sessions for the promotion of investment in human capital.

-The Accompanying Measures (MA) are essentially made up of communication activities that provide beneficiaries with information / training promoting investment in human capital.
+The Accompanying Measures (MA) essentially consist of communication activities that provide beneficiaries with information / training promoting investment in human capital.
+The aim of these MA operations is to maximize the effects of Cash Transfers (CM) on beneficiary households.

-Thus, as part of the new funding mobilized, the UTGFS will focus the operations of MA of FA2 on the promotion of Early Childhood especially the respect of children’s rights and the incentive of households to invest in the well-being of their children.
+Thus, within the framework of the new funds mobilized, the UTGFS will focus the MA operations of FA2 on the promotion of early childhood, in particular respect for children’s rights and the encouragement of households to invest in the well-being of their children. children.

-One of the specificities of this sub-component is the strengthening of the partnership dynamic around MAs, in particular with the participation and commitment of technical services within the various coordination committees: National Technical Committee (CTN), Coordination Committees Regional (CCR), Local Coordination Committees.
-This strategy, which began in 2015, will be supported in 2020 with the revitalization of the activities of these committees (supervision missions, training and ordinary sessions).
+One of the specificities of this sub-component is the strengthening of the partnership dynamic around AMs, in particular with the participation and commitment of technical services within the various coordination committees.

 Preventive nutritional package distribution on a pilot basis in a few intervention communes.